GlobalBatchMgr Class

 If Timeout expires, and the operation is not yet complete, the class throws an exception.

-Please note that by default, all timeouts are inactivity timeouts, i.e. the timeout period is extended by Timeout seconds when any amount of data is successfully sent or received.
+Note: By default, all timeouts are inactivity timeouts, that is, the timeout period is extended by Timeout seconds when any amount of data is successfully sent or received.

 The default value for the Timeout property is 60 seconds.